-Quota - Exhibitors are limited to one exhibit.
-Counties are limited to FOUR exhibits at the state fair to insure sufficient space for all exhibitors.
+Quota - Counties are limited to FOUR exhibits at the state fair to insure sufficient space for all exhibitors.
 County fair judges should work with superintendents and county extension staff to pick up to FOUR exhibits and if applicable backup exhibits.

-• BBE Scoresheet
+BBE Scoresheet